What is Carrier Screening?

 Why is Carrier Screening Important?

-It’s possible to carry a gene for a genetic disease without any signs or symptoms.
+It’s possible to carry a change in a gene for a genetic disease without any signs or symptoms.

 When carrier screening is done before pregnancy, it helps you determine the chances of having a child with a rare genetic disease.